 Starting your own forum thread will require creating a WordPress.org account if you don’t have one or logging into the account you created when you purchased the premium plugin.

-Replace The Minor Plugin If Resolution Isn’t Possible
+7. Replace the Minor Plugin if Resolution Isn’t Possible

-There may be no solution to the conflict.
+There may be no solution to your conflict.
 You may be left with no option other than forgoing the features of that plugin.
 At least as a short term solution.

 There will be other plugins available to you that carry out the same function.
 Spend some time searching for a replacement plugin and don’t just use the first one you find.
 Find one with good support and has been updated by it’s developers recently.

-It may even be worth your time contacting the developers of the new plugin and asking them if the conflict you experienced with your previous plugin has been an issue for them.
+It may even be worth your time contacting the developers of the new plugin beforehand.
+Find out if their plugin is compatible with the main plugins you use.
+Or ask them if the conflict you experienced with your previous plugin has been an issue for them.

 Remember that you aren’t tied to any one particular plugin and if you can’t find one that does exactly what you want it may be an idea to find someone to create custom code for your website that removes the need for a plugin completely.